-Chickasaw composer and playwright telling the stories history tried to erase.
+Chickasaw writer and composer telling the stories history tried to erase.

-Chickasaw composer and playwright telling the stories history tried to erase.
+Chickasaw writer and composer telling the stories history tried to erase.

 FEATURED: